 Each user account in Windows is connected to a user profile that defines several important parameters like the types of applications that are available for that user, information about files and shortcuts on the desktop, visual settings like screen size, network and printer connections, wallpapers and data like the Internet cache.

 There is a very easy way to prevent users of a computer to change the settings in their user profile permanently.
-They can still change everything but those settings will only be temporarily changed.
+They can still make changes to the profile but those changes are only temporary in nature once the modification has been made.

 This can be done by changing the NTUSER.DAT file into a NTUSER.MAN file for that user.
 Windows automatically recognizes the profile as a mandatory profile from then on.
 The NTUSER.DAT file is located in the user’s %USERNAME% directory, usually c:\documents and settings\username\.
 This should work on all Windows NT operating systems including Windows XP and Windows Vista.